Persian clothing: Radā

-Kaftān (Arabic: قفطان, qafṭān; Turkish: Kaftan; Persian: کفتان) sometimes referred to as Jobbeh, Radā or Bālāpush, was a long, ornate, unlined upper garment made of fabric, regarded as a robe of honour (not to be confused with Khaftān (Persian: خفتان), used to denote a tunic-like gambeson) Its value was often indicated by the colors, decorative ribbons, and buttons it featured.
-Many kaftans crafted from luxurious textiles were adorned with gold-threaded bands and cords along the front and sleeves.
+Kaftān (Arabic: قفطان, qafṭān; Turkish: kaftan; Persian: کفتان) sometimes referred to as Jobbeh, Radā or Bālāpush, was a long, ornate, unlined upper garment made of fabric, regarded as a robe of honor (not to be confused with Khaftān (Persian: خفتان), used to denote a tunic-like gambeson) Its value was often indicated by the colors, decorative ribbons, and buttons it featured.
+Many kaftāns crafted from luxurious textiles were adorned with gold-threaded bands and cords along the front and sleeves.
 Believed to have originated in ancient Mesopotamia.
-It was characterized as a long robe that reached the calves or sometimes fell just below the knee, open at the front and, with sleeves that were slightly shortened at the wrists or even cut back to the mid-arm, sometimes sleeveless and buttons running down the front. kaftans featured diverse sleeve styles to display luxury and craftsmanship.
-The Ottoman sultan and his court wore kaftans with short sleeves over long-sleeved entari (qabā) to highlight contrasting fabrics.
-Basic kaftans had short, kimono-style sleeves, but unlike kimonos, the sleeves and bodice were separate pieces joined with straight seams.
+It was characterized as a long robe that reached the calves or sometimes fell just below the knee, open at the front and, with sleeves that were slightly shortened at the wrists or even cut back to the mid-arm, sometimes sleeveless and buttons running down the front. kaftāns featured diverse sleeve styles to display luxury and craftsmanship.
+The Ottoman sultan and his court wore kaftāns with short sleeves over long-sleeved entari (qabā) to highlight contrasting fabrics.
+Basic kaftāns had short, kimono-style sleeves, but unlike kimonos, the sleeves and bodice were separate pieces joined with straight seams.
 Gusset-like patterns curved the underarm, and short sleeves were often curved at the hem, allowing easier elbow movement and revealing the rich inner linings for added visual appeal.

-Open at the front with side vents, the kaftan showcased ornate linings and facings made from bright fabrics like atlas and taffeta.
+Open at the front with side vents, the kaftān showcased ornate linings and facings made from bright fabrics like atlas and taffeta.
 Collarless versions had bias binding at the neck, while seams were finished with tack and overcast stitching.
-Decorations included silk cords, and applique techniques, with even unlined kaftans adorned by trims to cover seams and enhance their luxurious appearance.
+Decorations included silk cords, and applique techniques, with even unlined kaftāns adorned by trims to cover seams and enhance their luxurious appearance.